-During the monitoring period, NPDC demonstrated an overall high level of environmental performance.
+During the monitoring period, NPDC demonstrated an overall level of environmental performance that required improvement.

-The Council's monitoring programme for the year under review included one site inspection, two marine ecological inspections, two discharge samples and two samples of the receiving waters collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included four site inspections, two marine ecological inspections, a backwash discharge sample, an outdoor pool water sample, and two samples of the receiving waters collected for physicochemical analysis.